The Team

 Dr. Ali M. Bramson, Principal Investigator/Assistant Professor

 Ali uses remote sensing observations, such as those acquired with radar and imaging systems onboard spacecraft, to understand the geomorphological and geophysical characteristics of planets.
 She often combines observational analyses with theoretical modeling, as well as occasional field work at terrestrial analog sites and experimental studies.
 She works with spacecraft operations to target sites for new data acquisition.
-She is also involved in projects to plan for the future of human exploration of Mars and robotic spacecraft missions across the Solar System.
+She is also involved in projects to plan for the future of human exploration and robotic spacecraft missions across the Solar System.

 Santa Lucía Pérez Cortés, Graduate Student